ngoctinn/Minimart_Project_WPF/README.md

 # 🏪 MiniMart Project - MiniMart Management Software

 ## 📃 Description
-MiniMart Project is a mini mart management software built using C#, SQL Server, Entity Framework (EF), MVVM and MaterialDesign WPF.
+A comprehensive C# WPF application meticulously crafted as the final project for the second semester of the 2023-2024 academic year at SGU (Saigon University).
+This powerful solution seamlessly integrates C#, SQL Server, Entity Framework (EF), MVVM architecture, and the visually stunning MaterialDesign WPF framework, delivering an exceptional mini-mart management experience.

 ## ✨ Features
 - 📦 Product category management